Saturday, June 12, 2021

 Only a steady, ever-increasing effort will allow the Lord to take us to higher ground.|

 What is currently the minimum of what the Lord asks of His saints?
 Temple worthiness.
 So when he says "doing the minimum of what the Lord asks of us won't be enough", what does that tell you?
 Asking how good we have to be just to remain temple worthy completely misses the point of worship and discipleship altogether.
 Asking how good we can be, as I have hammered on multiple podcasts and blogs, is the question that can bring us to sufficiently high ground to remain safe from the devils tactics.
 He will use the argument that "knowing is enough", he will use complacency, he will use laziness, idolatry, distraction, depression and more.
 But you cannot afford to simply be comfortable with knowing.
 Faith is an action word and it leads to action, ever increasing action, as put by Pres.
 Eyring.
-If your faith doesn't drive you to ever increasing action, it's not faith anymore.
+If your faith doesn't drive you to ever increasing action, it's not faith anymore, it's just empty fools gold.
 It's doing what Moroni falsely accused Pahoran of doing in Alma 60:7-12.

 I totally understand that often times, life circumstances make it quite difficult to want to go to church.
 I suffered at the hands of a bully (who happened to be the bishop's son at the time) during my teen years.
 I have had horrible things said about me and false rumors spread about me and my first wife Lorraine in Hamilton, Ontario, Canada.
 At one point I was legitimately having a really rough time accidentally making a ton of social mistakes (Asperger's is rough sometimes) that ruffled a bunch of feathers in the ward in Hamilton.
 I came to the point where I considered no longer attending church for a time to give people a break from my weaknesses.
 My self-esteem was really low at that point.
 But I never let any of those situations and lots more like them (even on my mission) stop me from going.
 Why?